Staff of the Electromagnetics Group

 Prof. Jo Verhaevert

-He is full-time professor with research interests in indoor wireless applications (such as Wireless Sensor Networks), indoor propagation mechanisms, smart antenna systems and integration of active electronics in wireless communication systems.
-He is currently also program leader of the Electronics and ICT Engineering Technology curriculum at Ghent University.
+Jo Verhaevert received the Engineering degree and the Ph.D. degree in Electronic Engineering from the Katholieke Universiteit Leuven, Belgium, in 1999 and 2005, respectively.
+He currently teaches courses on telecommunication at the Department of Applied Engineering Sciences, University College Ghent, Ghent, Belgium, where he also performs research.
+He is a full-time professor with research interests in indoor wireless applications (such as Wireless Sensor Networks), indoor propagation mechanisms, smart antenna systems, and the integration of active electronics in wireless communication systems.
+He is currently also the program leader of the Electronics and ICT Engineering Technology curriculum at Ghent University.